carpentries-incubator/intro-data-viz/episodes/01-graphical-elements.md

 [^2]: Cleveland, W. S., & McGill, R. (1984).
 Graphical perception — Theory, experimentation, and application to the development of graphical methods.
 Journal of the American Statistical Association, 79(387), 531–554. https://doi.org/10.2307/2288400

-[^3]: Images in this challenge adapted under a [CC-BY-4.0](http://creativecommons.org/licenses/by/4.0/) license from Briney, K. (2017).
-"Data Visualization Camp Instructional Materials (2017)" University of Wisconsin Milwaukee Libraries Instructional Materials. https://dc.uwm.edu/lib_staff_files/4

 ::::::::::::::::::::::::::::::::::::: challenge

 ## Challenge 1: Match the name of the visual property to its picture

-Use this list of visual properties to label the pictures in the table below.
+Use this list of visual properties to label the pictures in the table below[^3].

 1. Position on a common scale
 2. Position on non-aligned scales